yeashire/portfolio_project_1_/README.md

 + The website was checked with [Responsive Website Design Tester](https://responsivedesignchecker.com/).

-    * I can confirm te website is responsive.
+    * I can confirm the website is responsive.
-    * Functions pproperly on all standard screen sizes.
+    * Functions properly on all standard screen sizes.
     * All links are functional and bring the user to the desired place.